Computer file: File contents

 On most modern operating systems, files are organized into one-dimensional arrays of bytes.
 The format of a file is defined by its content since a file is solely a container for data.

 On some platforms the format is indicated by its filename extension, specifying the rules for how the bytes must be organized and interpreted meaningfully.
 For example, the bytes of a plain text file (.txt in Windows) are associated with either ASCII or UTF-8 characters, while the bytes of image, video, and audio files are interpreted otherwise.
 Most file types also allocate a few bytes for metadata, which allows a file to carry some basic information about itself.

 Some file systems can store arbitrary (not interpreted by the file system) file-specific data outside of the file format, but linked to the file, for example extended attributes or forks.
 On other file systems this can be done via sidecar files or software-specific databases.
 All those methods, however, are more susceptible to loss of metadata than container and archive file formats.

 File size

-At any instant in time, a file has a specific size, normally expressed as a number of bytes, that indicates how much storage is occupied by the file.
-In most modern operating systems the size can be any non-negative whole number of bytes up to a system limit.
-Many older operating systems kept track only of the number of blocks or tracks occupied by a file on a physical storage device.
-In such systems, software employed other methods to track the exact byte count (e.g., CP/M used a special control character, Ctrl-Z, to signal the end of text files).
+File size is a measure of the storage space allocated to the file.
+Although often expressed in units of bytes, many older file systems tracked size in larger units such as blocks or tracks.
+None-the-less, sometimes a more precise measure was available.
+For example, CP/M marked the end of a text file with Ctrl-Z which could be used to obtain a size with byte precision.

-The general definition of a file does not require that its size have any real meaning, however, unless the data within the file happens to correspond to data within a pool of persistent storage.
-A special case is a zero byte file; these files can be newly created files that have not yet had any data written to them, or may serve as some kind of flag in the file system, or are accidents (the results of aborted disk operations).
-For example, the file to which the link /bin/ls points in a typical Unix-like system probably has a defined size that seldom changes.
-Compare this with /dev/null which is also a file, but as a character special file, its size is not meaningful.
+Typically, due to its design, a file system limits maximum file size.